eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

 <h3>Create unit tests</h3>
 Writing unit tests was a tad challenging as I'm extending from a class with private and static methods.
-I used JMockit to achieve over 80% code coverage and has so far no single defect in the source code.
+I used JMockit to achieve over 80% code coverage and has so far not a single defect in the source code.
 Here's one JMockit test method -

 ```
     @Test